Pietrostat193/Hurricane-forecasting/LSTM yearly predictions/README.md

 I personally run the files on Google Colab, after having it  connected to my personal drive.
 So there is no need to set up a working environment on your personal laptop.
 See LSTM monthly predictions to see how to connect your colab with your drive.

+-LSTM_noPP.py is the file without using the PSEUDO-PREDICTOR -LSTM_wit_Dused.py is the file where the predictions are delivered using the PSEUDO-PREDICTOR

 ```python
 import pandas as pd
 import os